 SUID != GUID != sticky bit

-setuid and setgid (short for „set user ID upon execution“ and „set group ID upon execution“, respectively) are Unix access rights flags that allow users to run an executable with the permissions of the executable’s owner or group respectively and to change behaviour in directories.
+setuid and setgid (short for „set user ID upon execution“ and „set group ID upon execution“, respectively) are Unix access rights flags that allow users to run an executable with the permissions of the executable’s owner or group respectively.

 They are often used to allow users on a computer system to run programs with temporarily elevated privileges in order to perform a specific task.